jeguberman/ultragram/README.md

 ## January 7th
 ### TODO
   * Auth Routes DONE
-  * fix styling on log in page
+  * fix styling on log in page DONE
-  * at least 1 more image seed
+  * at least 1 more image seed DONE
   * upload to heroku DONE
   * strong push into images

+### notes
+  * once again my wireframes are astonishingly bad.
+I'd like to say instagram just changed overnight, but mostly I believe I err'd in thinking the feed image views and single image views were similar.
+Truly they are actually quite different.
+Fortunately, the second tier sub components are still largely the same, internally, they're just in a different order of the master container.
+I'll be consulting instagram's website for a more accurate layout over my own wireframes, but still using my wireframes for the sub components themselves.

+  * for now the footer will be the image caption, but later this should be replaced with social elements.